**Edit in progress.**

 In ADwD, Mance suddenly seems to have lots of parallels with Bael the Bard.
 Rather than assuming this is because Mance is really Rhaegar, and Rhaegar is trying to follow in Bael's footsteps, I believe GRRM is actually reinforcing the connection between Rhaegar and Bael, via Mance.
 One that already existed because of the similarities between R+L=J and the song o' the winter rose.

-At their core, both feature singers who steal Stark maidens and give them sons.
-To that you can add, for example, that Rhaegar was the crown prince, while Bael went on to become the King-Beyond-the-Wall, both have lots of death, etc.
+At their core, both feature singers who stole Stark maidens and gave them sons.
+There are other similarities, for example, that Rhaegar was the crown prince, while Bael went on to become the King-Beyond-the-Wall.

 I believe it is supposed to prompt anyone who doesn't already know about R+L=J to connect blue roses to Stark maidens and their sons.
 In other words, it's a clue that Jon has Stark blood through his mother, not his father; i.e., Jon is half-Stark, but Ned is not his father.